Skip to main content

 Frequently asked questions

-The relevance score is anchored by an absolute quality signal.
-A top score of 55% means the best match has moderate (not high) similarity to your query.
-This is common for keyword-only searches with partial term overlap, or for semantic searches on broad/vague queries.
-The results may still be exactly what you need — the score indicates match confidence, not document quality.
+The relevance score reflects match quality, not ranking position.
+A top of 55% means the best match has moderate similarity to your query.
+This is common for partial keyword overlap or broad queries.
+The results may still be exactly what you need.

 The search system does not parse special characters as operators.
 The * character and quote marks are treated as literal text.
-Instead of wildcards, use the Semantic or Hybrid mode — the AI embedding naturally handles variations and related terms without needing explicit wildcards.
+Instead of wildcards, rely on the semantic component — the AI embedding naturally handles variations and related terms without needing explicit wildcards.

 Documents must be indexed before they appear in AI Search results.
 The index is updated through a separate indexing pipeline — newly stored documents may not appear immediately.
 Security permissions are synced every 30 minutes by default.
 Check with your system administrator for the indexing schedule specific to your environment.